dailybruin/training/week1/tools.md

 After you install Atom, watch through [this video series](https://www.youtube.com/playlist?list=PLLnpHn493BHHf0w8uGu9NM8LPf498ZvL_).
 It'll give you a great overview of all of the features and capabilities Atom has to offer.
 Feel free to customize it to your own liking too!

+#### Alternatives
+Not a fan of Atom?
+Hate installing your own packages?
+Want something that's more like an IDE?
+- [VSCode](https://code.visualstudio.com/) Microsoft's take on a stripped down code editor.
+More opinonated and has a lot more tools and magic prepared and set up for you right out of the box.
+- [PyCharm/Webstorm](https://www.jetbrains.com/) A literal IDE.
+Code intelligence, package management and pretty much everything else you'll need in one package.
+Also free for students!
+- [Sublime Text](https://www.sublimetext.com/) OG GUI-based text editor.
+Super fast, but harder to configure right.
+- _Vim/Emacs_ ...you probably know what you're dealing with already.

 ### Package Manager
 A [package manager](https://en.wikipedia.org/wiki/Package_manager) is a program that manages the installation, updates, and deletion of other programs.
 It will make your life a lot easier.